Philadelphia Eagles Santa Claus incident: Aftermath

 In 2003, Olivo appeared at a Philadelphia 76ers game, as part of the team's effort to gather the most Santa Clauses in one location, dressed as Santa Claus.
 Fans originally started cheering Olivo, but the cheers turned into a chorus of boos.
 A song titled "The Great Santa Snowball Debacle of 1968" was released in 2006.
 In 2009, Olivo returned to an Eagles game dressed as Santa Claus.
 A book titled A Snowball's Chance: Philly Fires Back Against The National Media, which defended the Eagles fans' behavior in the incident, was published in 2012.
 Olivo died in 2015 at the age of 66 following lifelong problems with his heart.
 In 2017, ESPN made a spoof 30 for 30 documentary about the incident.
 The incident was featured as a question on Jeopardy! in 2021 and was correctly answered by 38-time champion Matt Amodio.
 At times, Eagles management continues to prevent fans from dressing as Santa Claus to games when there is snow in the weather forecast in order to prevent a similar incident from occurring.

-During the 2022 National League Championship Series, a fan dressed as Santa Claus, attended Games 4 and 5 at Citizens Bank Park in Philadelphia.
-When shown on the jumbotron, he was greeted with cheers.